De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Experiments

 \subsubsection{Evaluation Metrics}

 To perform the comprehensive evaluation of medical image segmentation, we adopt two common metrics: Dice coefficient and Hausdorff Distance (HD).
-Both measure the similarity between the prediction and Grouth Truth (GT), where HD is more sensitive to the boundary than Dice.
-We also report model parameters, Floating Point Operations (FLOPs) and Frames Per Second (FPS) to reveal the computation costs.
+Both measure the similarity between the prediction and ground truth, where HD is more sensitive to the boundary than Dice.
+We also report model parameters, Floating Point Operations (FLOPs), Frames Per Second (FPS) and latency to reveal the computation cost and inference speed.
 To match the predicted $K$ masks with the corresponding ground truth $y^k_i$, we calculate the Dice score between $\{\hat{y}^k_i\}_{k=1}^K$ and $y^k_i$.
-The one with the highest Dice score in this set is chosen as the matching prediction mask for the following evaluation of segmentation \cite{huang2024segment}.
+The one with the highest Dice score in this set is chosen as the matching prediction mask for the evaluation \cite{huang2024segment}.